MANG, Fan-lun, Franz

 |B.A.
 (CUHK), M.Phil.
 (HKU), D.Phil.
 (Oxford)|

 My research interests lie mainly in social and political philosophy, ethics, and comparative political theory.
-I received my D.Phil. (i.e. PhD) in political philosophy from Oxford University in 2017.
-At Oxford’s St Antony’s College, I was a Swire Scholar on a fully-funded scholarship.
-Prior to my doctoral studies, I received my B.A. in philosophy and M.Phil. in politics from the Chinese University of Hong Kong and the University of Hong Kong respectively.
+I received my D.Phil. (i.e., Ph.D.) in political philosophy from Oxford University in 2017, where I studied at St Antony’s College as a Swire Scholar on a fully-funded scholarship (thanks to the Swire Educational Trust).
+I obtained my B.A. in philosophy and M.Phil. in politics from The Chinese University of Hong Kong and The University of Hong Kong respectively.

 Besides research, I am interested in movies, literature, singing, and catching up with friends.